 The entire State of Florida is quarantined for Citrus Canker.
-Citrus fruit from Florida is permitted to be shipped to all US states and territories, including AZ, CA, HI, LA, TX,

-American Samoa, Guam, Northern Mariana Islands, Puerto Rico and Virgin Islands of the United States provided the fruit:
+Citrus fruit from Florida is permitted to be shipped to all US states and territories, including AL, AZ, CA, HI, LA, TX, American Samoa, Guam, Northern Mariana Islands, Puerto Rico and Virgin Islands of the United States provided the fruit:

-- 1. Is packed in a commercial packinghouse whose owner or operator has entered into acompliance agreement with APHIS. - 2.
-Is treated according to the PPQ Treatment Manual. - 3.
-Is free of leaves, twigs and other plant parts, except stems that are less than 1 inch long and are attached to the fruit. - 4.
-Is accompanied by a Federal Certificate on both the shipping documents and boxes or containers. - 5.
-Meets all other applicable Federal and State Domestic Quarantines.
+- 1. Is packed in a commercial packinghouse whose owner or operator has entered into a compliance agreement with APHIS. - 2.
+Is treated according to the PPQ Treatment Manual and outlined in part II. pages 7-8 of this document. - 3.
+Is free of leaves, twigs and other plant parts, except stems that are less than 1 inch longand are attached to the fruit. - 4.
+Meets all other applicable Federal and State Domestic Quarantines. - 5.
+Is accompanied by a Federal Certificate on the shipping documents or on the outside of the boxes or containers.
+Placement on both is highly recommended.

 No packinghouse inspection of fruit by APHIS is required for Citrus Canker; however, APHIS inspectors may conduct random inspections to verify compliance to regulations.
 The requirement that fruits be inspected at the packinghouse remains in effect for fruit destined to some foreign markets.
-Export shipments, including those to the EU, are addressed in Part V of this document.
+Export shipments, including those to the EU, are addressed in Parts V and VI of this document.